 - Qloud.
 We raised $3.5 million from Steve Case’s Revolution fund (sold for $8.5 to BuzzMedia)

 - Kapost.
 We’ve raised $20m from Salesforce, Floodgate (SF), Cueball (Boston), LeadEdge Capital (NYC), Tango (CO local), Highway 12 (Idaho fund), Fraser/McCombs (CO), and Access (CO).

-From these experiences my co-founder, Toby, and I have pitched (with Toby on the first two) to hundreds of VC firms and learned some non-obvious lessons.
+From these experiences I have pitched (with Toby on the first two) to hundreds of VC firms and learned some non-obvious lessons.
 These only really apply to Pre-Seed, Seed and Series A.